 How to get there:

-By car: Drive to the HSR station in Miaoli.
+By Car/Scooter: Drive to the HSR station in Miaoli.
 There is paid parking across the street from the roundhouse.
 If you are looking for car rentals, you can also search Qeeq here, Klook here, or KKday here.
 You can also check out our car rental guide here.

 Please see below: